NIH-NCPI/ncpi-fhir-ig-2/.github/contributing.md

 so that others can review your code and upon their approval you can merge your branch into the main branch.

-### Title
+### (Optional) Title
-Similar to commit messages, the standard practice for this project is to prefix the PR title with the appropriate emoji from Gitmoji.
+Similar to commit messages, you can prefix the PR title with the appropriate emoji from Gitmoji.

 For example: